TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 3. You will see that the Night Shift tab is no longer available in your System Preferences.

+# Known Bugs

+- Certain Third-party monitors are NOT Compatible with this Patch.

 # Support

 As such, if something goes wrong (like the Display tab in System Preference crashing) or if this framework copy doesn't work.
-Please feel free to email me at support@osxhackers.net or attempt it manually via Pike's original blog post.
+Please feel free to email me at support@osxhackers.net, let me know in the Issues Tab, or attempt it manually via [Pike's original blog post.](https://pikeralpha.wordpress.com/2017/01/30/4398/)

+Have Fun!